Beit Guvrin – Maresha National Park – Full Visitors Guide

 Note: unless stated otherwise, all quotes were taken from the official site.

 This cave has a columbarium.
-The birds were used for messaging purposes (an ancient post office) and food.
+The birds were used for messaging (an ancient post office) and food.

 The Columbarium Cave